Gronlaen/swiss-ice-hockey-playoffs-prediction/README.md

 * GF even: number of goals scored 5v5.
 * GA even: number of goals conceded 5v5.
 * PPG: number of goals scored in numerical superiority.
-* PP GA: number of goals conceded in numerical inferiority.
+* PP GA: number of goals conceded in numerical superiority.
 * SHG: number of goals scored in numerical inferiority.
 * PK GA: number of goals conceded in numerical inferiority.
 * SOWGF: number of goals scored in penalty shootouts.